 I used to be a supplement junkie.
 I used to have all letters of the alphabet and all minerals of the periodic table on my supplement shelf.
 I used to take protein, creatine, and occasionally glutamine, too.
 I took this combo for increasing athletic performance and increasing speed of recovery.

 I never took all my supplements at the same time, and I never took them all every day, but my main reason for having so many was for self-experimentation.
 After years of self-experimentation, I’ve figured out what works best for me.

 This is the only one I take regularly.
 I take 1000–5000 IUs a day in winter.
 Ideally I would like to get all of it from the sun, but in winter I don’t have many chances to get outside when the sun is at peak hours.
 When I’m not supplementing with vitamin D in winter, I get sick more often and I feel depressed.
 SAD?
 I think so.
 I feel worse in every possible way without vitamin D. I get plenty of vitamin D from the sun in the sunny months, so no supplementation is necessary for me in summer.

 Here is an amazing presentation, “Vitamin D and Prevention of Chronic Diseases.”
 It’s a captivating and occasionally hilarious 60 min. video—seriously.

 Another reason I take fish oil is because I believe it helps with cognition.
-Maybe it’s a placebo effect, but when I’m supplementing with it, I do feel an increase in my concentration ability.
+Maybe it’s a placebo effect.
+But when I’m supplementing with it, I feel an increase in my concentration ability.
 It also has many other benefits.
 See here.

 If you’re following a Paleo template, you probably won’t have to supplement.
 However, I recommend vitamin D if you work indoors during the day and/or live far away from the equator.
 You should be able to get 10 minutes of sun a day, during the sunny months, right?